trussworks/sesh/CONTRIBUTING.md

 If you are interested in using or contributing to sesh, let us know! sesh@truss.works

 We welcome contributions to sesh.
 Please feel free to submit focused PRs, and feel free to open issues first to discuss ideas first, if you like.
-This repository is goverened by the [Contributor Covenant](CODE_OF_CONDUCT.md)
+This repository is governed by the [Contributor Covenant](CODE_OF_CONDUCT.md)

 ## Dev Setup